andriusv/authServer/README.md

 ```

 ## <a name="SeedData"></a>Seed Data
 In AuthService it is possible to add users via seed.
-Administrator is set in Data/DbInitializer.cs
+Administrator is set in Data/DbInitializer.cs from appsettings-custom.json file.

 ## Test Auth Service
 Go to <this project>/swagger